 He also had unencrypted cryptocurrency wallets open and used a legitimate email address for the communications on the Dark Web site.
 Only seven days later, after his arrest in Thailand, Alexander Cazes was found dead in his prison cell.

 The Playpen Case is a prime of what people should avoid when trying to learn how to access the Dark Web.
-The child pornography site Playpen was able to grow its users to a stunning 215,000 until the FBI gained access to the site’s server.
+The illegal activity site Playpen was able to grow its users to a stunning 215,000 until the FBI gained access to the site’s server.
 By capturing an enormous amount of IP addresses, the bureau arrested nearly 900 users worldwide alongside Paypen’s creator, Steven Chase.

 To summarize it all, now you know how to access the Dark Web and the differences between the Dark Web and the Deep Web.